What Is a Medical Coder? An Easy Explanation

 What are some qualities that successful medical coders share?

 There is no “typical” prototype when it comes to medical coders.
-You’ll find men and women, young and old, single and married.
+You’ll find people of all ages, identities and experiences.
 But good medical coders do share some common characteristics that help them on the job.
 One critical trait is a strong ethical standard because the patient data they work with is highly confidential.

-Medical coders must also have a keen eye for detail, as one minuscule mistake in a code could lead to much larger issues.
+Medical coders must also have a keen eye for detail—one minuscule mistake in a code could lead to much larger issues.
 They also must be able to remain focused because their work is rather repetitive, yet extremely important.
+Additionally, it helps to be efficient and even-keeled, as their work is often tied to meeting production- and accuracy-based goals.

 What are some important medical coding skills?

 There are a handful of technical skills medical coders need to succeed in the field, but transferable skills are important as well.
-We used real-time job analysis software to examine nearly 17,000 medical coding job postings from the past year.4 The data revealed the most important skills employers are seeking.
+We used real-time job analysis software to examine over 25,000 medical coding job postings from the past year and identified some of the top skills employers are seeking.

 - Customer billing